 Proofing the steamed buns:

 - Keep the shaped steamed buns covered with a towel and let them proof until about 50% bigger than the original size, it may take about 30 minutes to 1 hour, maybe a bit longer if it's winter.
-Don't go by the time, go by how the steamed buns look like.
+Don't go by the time.
 It should feel lighter and slightly puffy after proofing.
 The dough should feel lighter when you lift it up.
-Proceed to steaming
+Do a finger-poking test be by gently push the dough with your floured finger.
+The dough should bounce back slowly and leave some indentation.
+The buns are done proofing.
+If it bounces back almost immediately, proof a bit longer and check again.

 Steaming: